TIBCOSoftware/snappydata/docs/build-instructions.md

 ## Repository layout

-- **core** - Extensions to Apache Spark that should not be dependent on GemFireXD, job server etc. For example: SnappyContext, external cluster manager etc.

-- **datasource** - Primarily the bridge between _spark_ and _store_ (GemFireXD).
-It contains the implementations of row and column store, streaming additions etc.
+- **core** - Extensions to Apache Spark that should not be dependent on SnappyData Spark additions, job server etc. It is also the bridge between _spark_ and _store_ (GemFireXD).
+For example: SnappyContext, row and column store, streaming additions etc.

-  This component depends directly on _store_.
-Code in _datasource_ depends on _core_ but not the other way round.

 - **cluster** - Provides the SnappyData implementation of cluster manager embedding GemFireXD, query routing, job server initialization etc.

-  This component depends on _datasource_ and _store_.
-Code in _cluster_ depends on _datasource_ and _core_ but not the other way round.
+  This component depends on _core_ and _store_.
+Code in _cluster_ depends on _core_ but not the other way round.

 - **spark** - _Apache Spark_ code with SnappyData enhancements.